 - Developing twelve independent products and services to meet the needs of enterprise, individual, and internal customers

+Intellias is responsible for our client’s payment system design, architecture, and infrastructure.
 To provide the functionality of such a large software application, we chose a service-oriented architecture (SOA) model as it defines the bank’s business functions as services communicating with each other by exchanging messages.
 To ensure system interoperability and eliminate service dependency, we use Pub/Sub as a message distributor.
 Also, with the SOA model, we can combine services developed with new and old technologies, enabling components to integrate and coordinate in an effective and agile manner.
 Thanks to the flexible integration of all data, the SOA model streamlines platform development, making it more cost-effective compared to other architectural models.

 When designing the solution infrastructure, Intellias experts focused on ensuring instant 24/7 payment processing.
 We developed infrastructure in the Kubernetes ecosystem that allowed us to achieve high system scalability, availability, and resiliency.
 Also, we introduced Apache Flink as a stream processing engine able to handle an extremely high workload of real-time streaming data with very low latency.

 We adopted Istio on Kubernetes, as it simplifies service-to-service network operations like traffic management, authorization, and encryption as well as auditing and observability.
 To build a robust IT security foundation, we introduced DevSecOps practices that automate security tools, enabling us to identify vulnerabilities in the early stages of the SDLC.

 Our client’s payment platform architecture is designed to comply with the ISO 20022 standard that provides more detailed information about a transaction compared to other standards.
 It enables the bank to eliminate payment delays caused by compliance checks due to poor quality or insufficient data.
 Also, the system complies with the resilience requirements of central banks.